Gluten-free Chocolate Cake (perfect texture, so quick and easy!)

 I always use Dutch-process cocoa powder in my baked chocolate recipes, which results in a darker, richer, more chocolaty cake.

-If you use cacao powder, which is lighter in color and taste, your cake won’t be as chocolaty and won’t be as sweet.
+If you use cacao powder, which is lighter in color and taste, your cake won’t be as chocolaty and won’t be anywhere near as sweet.
 That may or may not be a good thing, depending on what you like.

 If you go with the sugar option (instead of honey) and use Dutch-process cocoa powder, this cake has a normal sweetness.
 So if you use cacao powder, it might be okay if you don’t want your sweets very sweet.